Defenses to Federal and State Asset Forfeiture

 Another case that can be used as a defense is when the seized property is linked to a misdemeanor offense.

 Although law approves all the discussed defenses, their success can only be determined by an attorney’s ability to prove them.
 It is, therefore, crucial for one to carefully choose a lawyer.
-One who is experienced in such matters is always the best choice.
+One who is experienced in such matters is always the choice.
 Another way of selecting an exemplary attorney is by getting referrals.

 Mar 31, 2020